gvwilson/thirdbit/src/fiction/iffy/index.md

 He raised an eyebrow at Doctor Johel.
 The old woman smiled back but said nothing.

-Rothera bustled around them once the bus left the dock behind.
+Rothera bustled around them as the bus left the dock behind.
 They hummed quietly through the city streets and up the long, gentle slope that led to the governor's mansion.
-The G-80 stayed five meters in front of them, its twin turrets swivelling each time they went through an intersection, while the Marines jogged along on either side with long mechanical strides.
+The G-80 stayed twenty meters in front of them, its twin turrets swivelling each time they went through an intersection, while the Marines jogged along on either side with long mechanical strides.
 Traffic pulled aside to let them pass,